olga-mineyeva/team6-project/README.md

 The objective of this project is to reduce the set of symptoms required for accurate disease classification while maintaining high performance.

 This involves:
+1) Understanding the dataset, standardization and cleanup
-1) selection suitable classification algorithms,
+2) Selection suitable classification algorithms
-2) creating a pipeline to test various hyperparameter settings for each model,
+3) Creating a pipeline to test various hyperparameter settings for each model
-3) identifying the most important features (symptoms) for each model.
+4) Identifying the most important features (symptoms) for each model
-4) Through iterative model training and evaluation, we aim to determine the minimal symptom sets that balance precision and recall.
+5) Through iterative model training and optimization, evaluate if the number of features (symptoms) can be reduced while preserving minimal impact on precision and recall.

+Reduction of symptom may have positive impact on reduction of time and resources during intake and triage.
 ---

 ## Models and Evaluation